F01

 1. Set Up the Display Canvas:

-• Follow the instructions in B4 > UI Fundamentals to add a Canvas to Display GT.
+• Follow the instructions in B4 > User Interface to add a Canvas to Display GT.

 • Set the Canvas to World Space.